 Task Force on Critical Infrastructure and Transportation

 Transportation infrastructure is a vital resource for all New Yorkers.
 Whether it is the MTA or upstate highways, the state of disrepair in New York has reached appalling conditions and must be dealt with.
 Localities across the State have some of the oldest infrastructure in the country, and it is woefully inadequate to serve our ever-growing needs.
-For these reasons and many more, Assembly Republican Leader Brian M. Kolb created the “Assembly Minority Task Force on Critical Infrastructure and Transportation” to address the condition of the State’s roads and bridges and water and sewer systems.
+For these reasons and many more, Assembly Republicans created the “Assembly Minority Task Force on Critical Infrastructure and Transportation” to address the condition of the State’s roads and bridges and water and sewer systems.
 In order to better understand the problems associated with the State’s failing infrastructure and the unique needs of the municipalities around the State, the Task Force, led by Assemblyman Phil Palmesano and Assemblyman Kevin Byrne, conducted eight regional public forums.

 From the testimony given during these forums, the Task Force released the report “New York’s Infrastructure: A Report on Fortifying Our Roads, Bridges and Water Systems.”
 To date, the following legislation has been introduced:

 Give Municipalities Their Fair Share – Increase the Arterial Highway Reimbursement Rate paid to municipalities for doing work on State roads from $0.85 to $1.80 to account for CPI inflation (A.4141, Palmesano).